Compare Low Doc Home Loans in Australia

 Pepper's Alt Doc Loan option is for self-employed or small business owner borrowers, including those who have impaired credit.

-Yard typically lends to self-employed borrowers who have two years of trading history under the same ABN.
-Though, they may offer mortgages to those who have traded under an ABN for at least 6 months.
+Yard typically lends to self-employed borrowers who have two years of trading history under the same ABN, but it may consider those who have traded for at least 6 months.
+It also has options for LVRs as high as 90%.

 Yes, you can switch from a low doc home loan to a regular (full doc) home loan if you later have the standard documentation required for a regular loan.